 China's modernization has been an epic journey over past decades.
 Under the leadership of the Communist Party of China (CPC), China has become an attractive destination for many foreigners.
 Many such expats in the country have fulfilled their career aspirations, while some have found love and started families in China.

 Why do they choose to live in China?
 How do expats in China view and interpret China's achievements and persistence as measured from various perspectives?
 The Global Times interviewed multiple international residents in China from all walks of life, some of whom have made tangible contributions to China's development, to learn about their understanding of the essence of Chinese culture, and gain an insight into how far China has advanced in its pursuit of development and rejuvenation over the last decade.
+If it were not for appearance, you would easily forget that you are talking to a foreigner.

 The fluent Putonghua and the sophisticated understanding of Chinese culture and Chinese society make it more convincing when Forster Asare-Yeboah, a Ghanaian musician, said that he takes it as his career to help build a bridge of communication between China and the world via promoting Chinese-style music.